aurelienchaumet/aurelienchaumet.github.io/_pages/articles/30daymapchallege2020_stats_en.md

 I'll develop this kind of social statistics later, with all submissions, for sure !

+On the next viz, you'll find every finisher, with the number of tweets, and social statistics by hovering each bar.

 > If you're on mobile device, I would advise you to put it on landscape mode.
 > You can [click here](https://aurelienchaumet.github.io/data/30daymapchallenge_stats/finisher_stats.html) too, to visualize it in full screen